bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/start.rst

 Start the Engine
 ----------------

-Start the Axon.ivy Engine by navigation to the bin folder and executing the :file:`AxonIvyEngine` binary
+Start the Axon.ivy Engine by navigation to the :file:`bin` folder and executing the :file:`AxonIvyEngine` binary

 .. code:: bash